The NSWYO 2018 Series

 Playing standard: equivalent to ~ AMEB Grade 6 or higher.

-Priority will be given to applicants playing all 3 concerts for competitive positions.
+Priority will be given to applicants playing in all 3 concerts for competitive positions.

 Acceptance of positions is not confirmed until membership fee (see below) is paid.